2 Reasons to Buy This Beaten-Down Growth Stock Right Now

 Many investors understand that Chegg benefited as learning moved online during the pandemic, but some didn't know why.
 Many classrooms (at least at the university I teach at) don't provide computers for students while in class.
 So, if an assignment needs to be completed in class, students had less access to the internet and to Chegg.com.
 When all classes went online during the pandemic, students had access to Chegg.com and used the site more often.

-So, yes, when students return to learning on campus, it may cause a decrease in using Chegg.com.
+So, yes, when students return to learning on campus, it may cause a decrease in their use of Chegg.com.
 However, even before the pandemic, colleges and universities were offering online classes.
 It's my hunch that in the aftermath of COVID-19, there will be more classes offered with an online option than before.
 Students have indicated they like having the online option.

 Image source: Getty Images.